 Bones can also cause painful fractures to your dog’s teeth.
 Biting down on a hard object with force can cause teeth to break, which may seem surprising but happens all too often.
 Fractured teeth will usually require veterinary treatment.

 Raw bones carry the risk of potentially harmful bacteria like salmonella and E.coli.
 These can cause illness, but also there is a risk of germs being spread to humans as well.
 As much as dogs like gnawing on bones, it is not worth the risk.
 Make sure you give them dog-safe treats and toys to chew on instead.

 Don’t give your dog candy or sweets, like jelly beans or gummy bears, as these contain high amounts of sugar and little in the way of other nutrients.
 Not only that, but some sugar-free candies could contain xylitol which is toxic to dogs, causing dangerous side effects.

 Some hard candies could also be a choking hazard in dogs, especially round ones, which could get stuck in their throat.
 Some types of candy also have pieces of plastic or paper attached to them, which can also cause harm to your pup’s digestive system.

 The pits of cherries contain cyanide which could cause issues if your dog eats a large quantity of them.
 Cyanide poisoning can be quite serious, causing side effects such as panting, bright red gums, shock, dilated pupils, and even death.

 The flesh of cherries is safe for dogs, but they would be quite fiddly to safely de-pit to feed your dog, so it’s probably something you should just avoid altogether.

-It is not advised to give your dog the skin from a cooked chicken as this is where a lot of the fat is stored and, in some dogs, it could cause an upset stomach or even pancreatitis (serious inflammation of a small organ called the pancreas).
+It is not advised to give your dog the skin of a cooked chicken as this is where a lot of the fat is stored, and, in some dogs, it could cause an upset stomach or even pancreatitis (serious inflammation of a small organ called the pancreas).